 The POCSO Amendment Bill introduced by Smriti Irani, Union Minister for Women and Child Development entailing amendments to the POCSO Act 2012 by including death penalty for aggravated sexual assault on children, besides providing strict punishments for other crimes against minors was passed on July 24 in Rajya Sabha.
-The bill seeks to enhance punishment, including a provision for death penalty, for committing sexual crimes against children.
-On August 1, the bill was unanimously passed by the lower House.
+The bill seeks to enhance punishment, including a provision for the death penalty, for committing sexual crimes against children.
+On August 1, the bill was unanimously passed by the Lower House.

 Stringent punishment detailed in the ‘Act’ claims to curb the incidences of child sexual abuse cases and the inhumane mindset of the abusers who have been barbaric in their approach towards young victims.

 Under the Act, ‘aggravated penetrative sexual assault’ include cases when a police officer, member of armed forces, or a public servant, commits penetrative sexual intercourse on a child and also cover cases where the offender is a relative of the child or if the assault injures the sexual organs of the child, or the child becomes pregnant, among others.

 As per records of the Child Welfare Committee (CWC) in Sikkim, maximum cases of POCSO read with penetrative sexual assault of children that were committed by people known to the victims – such as immediate family relatives, neighbours, boyfriends or others known persons.

 The Act increases the minimum punishment from seven to ten years and further adds that if a person commits penetrative assault on a child below the age of 16 years, he will be punishable with imprisonment between 20 years to life, with an added fine.

 Although some like Pushpa Mishra, a member of the CWC believes that fear of the death penalty will serve pressure upon children and their families as the trauma and guilt of sending someone they know to the gallow may become a heavy burden.